DigitalHammer/cybersecurity-profile-template/HOWTO.md

     * Change what is in the brackets but do not include the brackets: [YourGitHubName].github.io
     * Example: DigitalHammer.github.io

 #### Once you change the repo name the site will update automatically.
-Give it about 10 minutes (potentially longer) and you'll be able to navigate to your own github.io site just like any other site.
+Give it about 10 minutes (potentially longer) and you'll be able to navigate to your own github.io page just like any other site.

 ---
 ## Section Two: personalize it